iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 # Sharing Experiments

-In a regular Git workflow, <abbr>DVC repository</abbr> versions are typically synchronized among team members.
-And [DVC Experiments] are internally connected to this commit history, so you can similarly share them.

-[dvc experiments]: /doc/user-guide/experiment-management

-## Push and pull experiments

-The fastest way to share DVC experiments is to use `dvc exp push` and `dvc exp pull`.
+Use `dvc exp push` and `dvc exp pull` to share experiments.
 This works like [sharing regular project versions][sharing-data], but here DVC takes care of synchronizing to/from both Git and [DVC remotes][remote storage] as needed:

 ```
   ┌────────────────┐     ┌────────────────┐